pedrolopix/processviewer/readme.txt

 If bds.exe is running, processviewer.exe exits with 1, and prints out "found".
 Otherwise, it exits with 0, and prints out "not found".

+Or find processes by reg expression (switch -r):

+    processviewer.exe sql.* -r

+If sqlbrowser.exe or sqlserv.exe is running, processviewer.exe exits with 1, and prints out "found".
+Otherwise, it exits with 0, and prints out "not found".

 So in your Inno Setup script, you can include processviewer.exe in [Files] sections like below,

 	[Files]